svmtejas84/Aegis-I/README.md

 - Configuration
 - Running the Application
 - API Overview
+- Notes
+- Documentation

 ## Features

-Core
-- Real-time incident reporting with photos and geo-tagging
+- Real-time incident reporting with photo upload and geo-tagging
 - Live maps with user location tracking and accuracy rings
-- Incident pins on landing and map views, refreshed automatically
+- Incident pins on landing and map views with auto-refresh
-- Alert broadcasts from admin; alerts can be ended/deactivated and disappear from maps
+- Broadcast alerts from admin; alerts can be ended/deactivated and disappear from maps
-- Admin dashboard for acknowledge/resolve flow and incident filtering
+- Admin dashboard for acknowledge/resolve workflow and filtering
 - Risk zones overlay on the map view

-Recent additions
-- Broadcast alerts are visible on landing and map views with animated pins
-- Admin can end active alerts (deactivate) from the dashboard
-- Continuous user location updates via watchPosition across maps

 ## Tech Stack